 - Removed most invasive plants from the site, such as buckthorn and poison ivy in order to improve the soil, light, and water quality for native plants;

-- Repurposed much of the removed plant material into natural brush fencing that serve human and animal neighbors;
+- Repurposed removed plant material into natural brush fencing that serves human and animal neighbors;

-- Created a compost area to help store and recycle removed material for later reuse;
+- Created a compost area to help store and recycle other removed material for later reuse;

 - Repurposed a large quantity of residual material into a natural berm that shields the compost area from neighbors' view;